Joel Sussman Explained

 Sussman was born in Philadelphia, Pennsylvania.

 In 1965, Sussman received his B.A. at Cornell University in math and physics.
-He received his PhD from MIT in biophysics in 1972, having worked with Cyrus Levinthal.
-Sussman conducted postdoctoral research in the Hebrew University of Jerusalem in 1972, with Yehuda Lapidot, and in the Duke University in 1973 with Sung-Hou Kim.
+He received his PhD from MIT in biophysics in 1972, under Cyrus Levinthal.
+He postdocted at the Hebrew University of Jerusalem in 1972, with Yehuda Lapidot, and at Duke University in 1973-76 with Sung-Hou Kim.

 Appointments and positions held